 8. Write like you talk.
 I like recipes that read the way that someone talks.
 No one ever says, “To a large oven-safe saute pan, add the butter and melt it.”
 Besides, starting a sentence with an action verb is livelier.
 So try “Add the butter to a large oven-safe saute pan and melt it over medium-high heat.”

 9. No permission needed.
 No need to let or allow objects to do things, such as”Allow the cake to cool” or “Let the soaked beans sit on the counter overnight.”
-For the first sentence, the word “cool” is sufficient in its entirety.
-For the second, “Soak beans overnight at room temperature” is sufficient and specific.
+Just say “Cool the cake for XX minutes or “Soak beans overnight at room temperature.”

 10. Don’t state the obvious.
 If you end a recipe with, “Serve hot, cold, warm or at room temperature,” what’s left?
 There is no other way to serve it.
 I deleted the sentence.
 Since the writer had no preference, there’s no need to mention it.